-This report details the work undertaken for our 2024/25 interim review which took place on the 16th January 2025 together with our preparatory work.
+This report details the work undertaken for our 2024/25 review which took place on the 16^{th} January and 2^{nd} June 2025 together with our preparatory work.
 We wish to thank the Officers for providing all the requested documents to facilitate the completion of our work.
-This Report will be updated following our final review which will follow the contract accountant's closure of the Council's Accounts for the financial year.